privacyguides/privacyguides.org/docs/desktop-browsers.md

 1. Open your [profile settings on accounts.firefox.com](https://accounts.firefox.com/settings#data-collection)
 2. Uncheck **Data Collection and Use** > **Help improve Firefox Accounts**

+##### Website Advertising Preferences

+- [ ] Uncheck **Allow websites to perform privacy-preserving ad measurement**

+With the release of Firefox 128, a new setting for [privacy-preserving attribution](https://support.mozilla.org/kb/privacy-preserving-attribution) (PPA) has been added and [enabled by default](https://blog.privacyguides.org/2024/07/14/mozilla-disappoints-us-yet-again-2).
+PPA allows advertisers to use your web browser to measure the effectiveness of web campaigns, instead of using traditional JavaScript-based tracking.
+We consider this behavior to be outside the scope of a user agent's responsibilities, and the fact that it is disabled by default in Arkenfox is an additional indicator for disabling this feature.

 ##### HTTPS-Only Mode

 - [x] Select **Enable HTTPS-Only Mode in all windows**